 I hear the patter of sixteen little feet, and the soft pad of four big ones, the children file down behind Morshchiny, the massive mastiff plops her front paws on my shoulders, sniffs, satisfied I’m okay, she thumps down to the floor.
 I supply the required pats and a scratch behind the ears.
 She heads to her spot in the living room, the center of the mat in front of the flat screen.

 I double cheek kiss each girl, they circle the mastiff and sit cross legged.
 Clearly, they want the story from me.
 I park on the couch and give them a reasonably sanitized version.
-The children know about men and women who use kids for sex, or sexual titillation, they experienced it.
+The children know about men and women who use kids for sex, they experienced it.
 They also know about Shadows, and that we kill them.
 These are twenty year old kids in six to twelve year old bodies that travel to alternate worlds, they’ve seen pastoral beauty and extreme violence.
 Nothing I say shocks them, they could more likely tell me shocking stories.